singhdivyank/Mobile-apps/React Native/readme.md

-A few mobile apps developed in React Native while taking a [https://www.udemy.com/course/the-complete-react-native-course-create-beautiful-apps/](Udemy Course) on the same
+A few mobile apps developed in React Native while taking a [Udemy Course](https://www.udemy.com/course/the-complete-react-native-course-create-beautiful-apps/) on the same

 # List of apps